amartone21/ML-for-signal-vs-background-classification/README.md

 # Machine learning for physics project
-Project for MAAF (machine learning methods for physics) exam.
+Project for Metodi di Apprendimento Automatico  (machine learning methods for physics) exam.
 This projects consist in the application of different machine learning models on a dataset consisting of Cern's CMS experiment (simulated) data.
 The goal is to discriminate between signal and background for the Higgs to anti-b b process, where the two b quarks produce jets which can be fat or narrow jets, based on their radious.

 The techniques used are: